tammet/reactsdb/README.md

 You should see a login page.
 Enter arbitrary username and password, click "Demo login"

 You should now see a simple page with a small left menu.
-The "Users" selection should function.
-Editing users should be possible, adding currently not.
+The menu items should function, editing, adding and deleting records as well.

 In case your api does not run on the url indicated before, please change these rows in the js/data.js file accordingly: